lukso-network/docs/docs/guides/universal-receiver-delegate/accept-reject-assets.md

 ## Rejecting all Assets

-In order to **reject all the assets** that are being sent to the profile, we need to create a Universal Receiver Delegate contract that reverts when it's the case of asset transfer (LSP7 & LSP8).
+In order to **reject all the assets** that are being transferred to the profile, we need to create a Universal Receiver Delegate contract that reverts when it's the case of asset transfer (LSP7 & LSP8).
 The [`typeId`](../../standards//smart-contracts/lsp0-erc725-account.md#universalreceiver) is the parameter that will give us more context on the call being made.

 *e.g.*